 The mantle of leadership often comes with misplaced notions of stoicism or an emotional facade.
 Yet, true leadership strength can be found in authenticity and vulnerability.
 By acknowledging personal feelings and judiciously sharing them, leaders can bridge gaps, fostering deeper connections and engendering trust within their teams.
 Our research resonates with this perspective: leaders who embraced vulnerability witnessed a 66% increase in team trust levels and a 49% rise in team cohesion.
 Moreover, these authentic leaders reported a 38% improvement in their own job satisfaction.
 In the realm of leadership, vulnerability is not a liability; it’s an asset that nurtures trust and authentic relationships.

-Pro-Tip: Once a quarter, share a personal learning or challenge you faced and how you dealt with it, in a team meeting.
+Pro-Tip: Share Challenges and the Lessons Learned.
+Once a quarter, share a personal learning or challenge you faced and how you dealt with it, in a team meeting.
 It fosters an environment where others feel safe to share and learn.

 Extracurricular Strategies: The Key to Balance